-Do you like prime rib?
+Do you like beef rib?
 Are you looking for a different way to prepare a delicious prime rib roast?
 Are you looking for a new way to season your meat and infuse it with flavor beyond just a marinade so you can surprise your guests at a Christmas dinner or a special occasion?
 If you answered "Of course I am, how did you know?" to any of these questions, then this article should be of great interest to you and the stomachs of those you plan on grilling for.
 This is your best prime rib recipe!

 - Something to blend your ingredients

-- A bowl, ideally one that is airtight
+- A small bowl, ideally one that is airtight

 - Something to rub the paste over the prime rib, be it a spatula or just your hands